Topener/jQuery.dataformValidate/README.md

         dateFormat: 'mdy' // provide in what format the date should be validated on.
     };

+<b>dateFormat</b> should only contain "m", "d" and/or "y" for validation.
+They represent month/day/year.
 <h3>HTML</h3>

 The HTML required data-validate="" attributes.
 The "parent" dom element should be given to the validator.